 * For holders of the RYA Coastal Skipper Course Completion Certificate Sea Time is reduced to 15 days and 400 miles.

 Yachtmaster Offshore Certificate of Competence Exam Pre Requisites

 Full details of the exam syllabus and requirements are shown in the RYA’s Motor Cruising Logbook (code G158).
-The prep and exam is done over 5 days with the exam on the last day, the exam can last into a sixth day if there are sufficient candidates.
+The prep and exams are done over 6 days in total, with day 5/6 the exam days, the exam can last into a sixth day if the course is full.

 The Yachtmaster® “Prep” Course is designed to find out the weak points and work them up to exam standard.
-These “Prep” courses are run on demand and will include time for the exam.
+These “Prep” courses are scheduled or can be run on demand and will include time for the exam.
 The length of the exam will depend on the number of students: on average 8-12 hours for one candidate and 10-18 hours for two.

 How can I take this course?

 |Minimum seatime||50 days, 2,500 miles including at least 5 passages over 60 miles measured along the rhumb line from the port of departure to the destination, acting as skipper for at least two of these passages and including two which have involved overnight passages.
 5 days experience as skipper.
 At least half this mileage and passages must be in tidal waters.
 All qualifying seatime must be within 10 years prior to the exam.
 NB.
 Qualifying seatime in boats over 24m only counts as 50% of the minimum requirement.
 Refer to RYA qualifying passages|

 |Form of exam||Practical|